Matplotlib#

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Matplotlib’s power lies in its simplicity for quick plotting, extensive capability for complex visualizations, and its pivotal role in the Python data science ecosystem, making it an essential tool for data analysts, scientists, and researchers.

-The following code is from the matplotlib documentation that describes all the different parts of a standard plot, avaliable via the documentation
+The following code is from the Matplotlib documentation that describes all the different parts of a standard plot, available via the documentation.

 import matplotlib.pyplot as plt